Job profile

 must have skills:

-• A good understanding of business functions such as sales and marketing, finance, operations, leadership and management
+• Understanding of business functions such as sales, marketing, finance, operations, leadership, and management

-• Strong verbal communication skills for articulating ideas to clients
+• Strong verbal communication skills for conveying ideas to clients

-• Excellent written communication skills for producing plans, reports, evaluations and funding applications
+• Excellent written communication skills for creating plans, reports, evaluations, and funding applications

-• Strong numeracy skills and a good command of English, with the ability to adapt these to a range of clients
+• Strong numeracy skills and proficiency in English with the ability to adapt to various clients

-• Good analytical skills to conduct needs assessments, analyse data and produce clearly defined reports and action plans
+• Good analytical skills to conduct needs assessments, analyse data, and develop clear reports and action plans

 • Close attention to detail and accuracy

-• Organisational skills with the ability to collect and disseminate information
+• Organisational skills with the ability to gather and share information

 Work experience